ZachParris/taskTracker/README.md

   {
     "id": 7,
     "name": "Moar Chores",
-    "description": "Things to do this week like applying for jobs", "status": 0,
+    "description": "Things to do this week, applying for jobs", "status": 0,
     "completedOn": "0001-01-01T00:00:00"
   },